Course : Rehearsal & Production I

 - If you are assigned to a running crew, you must attend a full run-through of the play before the first technical rehearsal (scenery, lighting, props) or before the first dress rehearsal (costumes, makeup).

 - Participation at strikes for mainstage and one-act productions is mandatory.
 Work obligations are not an excuse.
-You will earn a grade of “F” for that production for failure to attend strike.
+Your grade for that production will be lowered one grade level for failure to participate in strike.

-- Crew heads must complete and turn in evaluations of their crews by the time of the Post‑Production Evaluation.
-Crew heads not meeting this deadline will receive a failing grade for that production.
+- Crew heads and crew members must complete and turn in evaluations of their crews on D2L by the time of the Post-Production Meeting.

 - On the first Monday after the first production of the semester has ended, work begins on the next production.
-Therefore, crew heads need to post meetings and work calls for the second production at the Post-Production Evaluation for the first production.
+Therefore, crew heads need to post meetings and work calls for the second production by the Monday following the closing of the previous production.

 - Both men and women who are cast in MSU Theatre productions must purchase acceptable rehearsal shoes.